emersonrp/wxpymoo/README.md

 So I punted, and reimplemented the entire thing in wxPython.
 And here we are.

 ##Done
-* Connects to a MOO.
-Initially, it defaults to my MOO at hayseed.net:7777, but the Worlds->Connect dialog now works to connect wherever you like.
-* Takes input, and shows output.
-Almost pleasantly, even.
+* Connects to arbitrary host/port combinations
+* Contains a "worlds list" full of ~50 currently-active MOOs to choose from.
-* Input field has a super-basic but functional command history.
+* Basic but functional command history.
+* Tab-complete, currently fed from dns-com-vmoo-smartcomplete
 * ANSI color/style codes are well-supported.
-* Partial [MCP/2.1](http://www.moo.mud.org/mcp/mcp2.html) implementation -- mcp-negotiate is implemented;  mcp-cord is only partially.
+* Partial [MCP/2.1](http://www.moo.mud.org/mcp/mcp2.html) implementation -- mcp-negotiate is implemented;  mcp-cord only partially.
-* Starting in on MCP packages:
+* MCP packages:
+    * dns-com-awns-displayurl
     * dns-com-awns-rehash (partial)
     * dns-com-awns-serverinfo
     * dns-com-awns-status (partial)
     * dns-com-vmoo-client
     * dns-com-vmoo-smartcomplete (partial)
-    * dns-org-mud-moo-simpleedit (external editor configurable)
+    * dns-org-mud-moo-simpleedit
-* Saving prefs works, for the small set of prefs it honors.
-Lots of work intended here, still.
-* Rudimentary tab-complete
+* Colors and fonts, ANSI support, external editor saved via prefs
+* Multiple connections supported via tabbed interface

 ##0.1 Milestone
 * fix output pane scroll-to-bottom behavior to dwym.
 * More keyboard accelerators;  page-up/down etc
 * make sure it works on MacOS and Windows
-* Clean up tab-complete ui
-* Finish dns-com-awns-status Toast-style popups
+* Finish toast-style popups for dns-com-awns-status et al

 ##To do
 * Add proper prefs and world/connection handling (85% done)
-* Actually support multiple simultaneous connections (90% done)
 * Pondering schemes to scrape online MOO lists to offer suggestions.
 (70% done)
 * Start rolling binary packages for all platforms once it's remotely useful to anyone but me.
 * Customizable colors / themes (currently you can have any colors you want as long as they're solarized-dark.)